PART 1 — THE EUROVISION SONG CONTEST

-All artists competing in a Semi-Final must be aged at least 16 on the day of the Final.
-All artists competing only in the Final must be aged at least 16 on the day of the Final.
+All Contestants and artists competing in a Semi-Final must be aged at least 16 on the day of the Final.
+All Contestants and artists competing only in the Final must be aged at least 16 on the day of the Final.

-No artist may compete for more than one country in the ESC in a given year.
+No Contestant and/or artist may compete for more than one country in the ESC in a given year.

 The six Participating Broadcasters with guaranteed places in the Final shall also appoint a National Jury to vote in the Semi-Final which they are required to broadcast.